 CETA Interim Assessment

 Commerce has adopted comprehensive reporting procedures for public utility districts, municipal electric utilities and electric cooperatives.
-These utilities must submit clean energy implementation plans every four years and must submit progress or compliance reports starting in 2026.
+These utilities are required to submit clean energy implementation plans every four years, and starting in 2026, they must submit progress or compliance reports (WAC 194-40-040).
+Commerce worked with a CETA Interim Performance and Compliance advisory group to develop a reporting template for the interim performance report due July 1, 2026.

-Washington’s consumer-owned utilities have submitted their 2022-26 CEIPs.
-The CEIP documents how a utility intends to comply with CETA’s clean energy and equity requirements over the next four years and make progress towards the 2030 greenhouse gas neutral and 2045 greenhouse gas free standards.
-Commerce has subsequently aggregated the plan into a draft file.
-Commerce appreciates the time and attention to detail stakeholders put into reviewing the file in the fall of 2022.
+Washington’s consumer-owned utilities have submitted their 2022-25 and 2026-2029 Clean Energy Implementation Plans (CEIPs).
+The CEIP reports show how a utility intends to comply with CETA’s clean energy and equity requirements over the next four years and make progress toward the 2030 greenhouse gas neutral and 2045 greenhouse gas-free standards.